Spare parts groups

 to the quantity (quantité) in the package.

-When this system of division into groups started, Citroën actually
+When this system of classification into groups started, Citroën actually

 used a couple of pages in the spare parts catalogues to explain it.